jenishngl/to-do/README.md

 This is a To-Do App build using Polymer with the help of Firebase.

-This app has login issues now(as on 26.08.2015), so working on it.
+Fixed the login issues, now works fine with google login (as on 05.09.2015)